 Internet and computer room:

 In the Centre we have a computer room with 8 computers for service users for things such as contacting people via Skype, applying for jobs, building a C.V. or just using the internet.
+We also have a PlayStation 4 for people to play games on.

 Community allotment plot: